 Cheney, Buck lead House resolution backing Trump legal efforts: 'Must protect the integrity of our elections'

-18 House members co-sponsored resolution
+18 House members co-sponsored resolution, though not all support specific Supreme Court litigation from Texas

-House Republican Conference Chair Rep. Liz Cheney and Rep. Ken Buck on Friday are leading a group of 18 lawmakers in sponsoring a resolution in the House that backs the legal action by President Trump on the presidential election, which most recently includes a request to join the Texas lawsuit aiming to block four states' presidential electors from casting their votes.
+House Republican Conference Chair Rep. Liz Cheney and Rep. Ken Buck on Friday are leading a group of 18 lawmakers in sponsoring a resolution in the House that backs efforts by President Trump regarding voter fraud.

+The president's most recent action includes a request to join the Texas lawsuit aiming to block four states' presidential electors from casting their votes, though not all signatories of broad resolution have said that they back that specific effort -- most notably Rep. Chip Roy, R-Texas and Cheney, R-Wyo.
+Trump's campaign and allies have also filed many other suits in several states.

 The one-page resolution, first obtained by Fox News, includes no "whereas" statements as most resolutions do.
 It moves directly to the resolution supporting the president and also condemns voter fraud, which Trump and his allies have said was more likely to happen in the presidential election because of significant expansions of mail-in voting.